How Many Calories Are in a Piece of Paper?

 When it comes to unusual eating habits, few things can compare to the intriguing phenomenon of individuals consuming paper.
 While most of us associate paper with its primary purpose of providing information or serving as a medium for creative expression, some individuals feel an inexplicable urge to consume this seemingly inedible material.

-So I will create one hilarious article about calories and papers.
+So, I will create one hilarious article about calories and papers.

 How Many Calories Are in a Piece of Paper?

 Practically, the piece of paper does not have calories because this material is made primarily from wood fibers and does not contain any significant nutritional value or calories.
-However, in theory, one piece of paper contains 0.0002 calories.
+However, in theory, one piece of paper includes 0.0002 calories.
 An interesting fact is that toilet paper has 15 calories per 32 rolls.

 How Many Calories Are in a Piece of Paper.
 Paper in the plate